Weird and wonderful wedding traditions from around the world

 Image source – Clockwise Pictures

-It’s not just the wedding day itself that has some strange customs – Indonesian honeymooners are confined to their homes for three days following the wedding, even if this means not going to the toilet.
+It’s not just the wedding day itself that has some strange customs – Indonesian honeymooners are confined to their homes for three days following the ceremony, even if this means not going to the toilet.
 This honeymoon house arrest is believed to produce a happy marriage full of healthy babies.

 Weeping wedding party